NikolaVran/LandingPage/README.md

-My first attempt at using flexbox to set up a website landing page.
+My first attempt at using flexbox to set up a website landing page.c